Jason Nevins: Career

 In the 1990s, Nevins began releasing singles under various monikers through every big underground dance labels, but achieved global recognition in 1998 with his remix production of Run–D.M.C.'s "It's Like That", which was released under the title 'Run–DMC vs. Jason Nevins', reaching number-one on the pop chart in over 30 countries, with close to 5 million worldwide sales and over 1 million in sales in both Germany and the United Kingdom.
 As of 2025, the official video, which features Nevins, has over 100 million views on YouTube.

 In the UK, the single also halted the Spice Girls' (then record) run of six consecutive number ones with their first six singles, holding the Spice Girls' seventh release, "Stop", at number 2.
 "It's Like That" was the third highest selling single of 1998 in the UK behind "Believe" by Cher and "My Heart Will Go On" by Celine Dion.
 Nevins is also on the coveted list of 'The UK's Official Best-Selling Songs Of All Time' for "Its Like That" as listed on the BBC Radio 1 Official charts website.

 In 1998, Nevins won an RTL television number-one single award for the TV series Top of the Pops.
 The same year he also won a VIVA.

 Nevins followed up "It's Like That" with a string of hip house remixes, with Run–D.M.C.'s "It's Tricky", 2 Live Crew's "We Want Some P&%$#!", Insane Clown Posse's "Hokus Pokus", Cypress Hill's "Insane in the Brain"; all featuring on his 1999 Sony album, Uni-Vs-Al (Universal).
 In 2001, he continued the "dance-rock sound" by adding big beat and rock influences to his remixes and productions, working on tracks for artists as varied as N.E.R.D, Duran Duran and the Bloodhound Gang.
 Nevins has also revisited producing his own work, with a release on the UK based Sanctuary Records, entitled The Funk Rocker, in October 2004, and reached top 5 airplay in Europe with his pseudonym, UKNY, with the track "I'm in Heaven", featuring vocals by Holly James.
 "Heaven" went to number 9 on the UK Singles Chart.
-Also taken from the The Funk Rocker album, I'm the Main Man, which featured parts from T-Rex's Marc Bolan, landed a Coors Light Beer ad throughout the UK and Ireland.
+Also taken from The Funk Rocker album, I'm the Main Man, which featured parts from T-Rex's Marc Bolan, landed a Coors Light Beer ad throughout the UK and Ireland.
 Coors launched the massive ad campaign using Nevins' track as the featured music for their commercial and campaign.
 In 2007, Nevins collaborated with Dannii Minogue on "Touch Me Like That", with a video being shot at the legendary Pinewood Studios in London.